petriehd/AgenticAIBootcamp/lab1-no-code-orchestrate.md

 2. Click **Add source**
 3. Choose **New knowledge**
 4. Scroll down to select **Upload files**
-5. Upload the HR Policy PDF document:
+5. From the documents folder in this repo, upload the HR Policy PDF document:
    - Click **Upload file**
    - Select the `Employee-Benefits.pdf` file